Use our search tool to browse our database of frequently asked questions!

-As well as these areas damage to the roof or underbody of the car are also excluded.
+As well as these areas, damage to the roof or underbody of the car is also excluded.

-Be aware that in the vast majority of cases taking out the car hire companies do not extend cover to include this areas.
+Be aware that in the vast majority of cases, taking out the car hire company's excess waiver does not extend cover to include these areas.

-The 'No Excess' car rental company Economy Car Hire offers a cheap way of insuring these additional areas, although the total price may be higher than taking a excess policy through the MoneyMaxim car hire insurance service and finding the cheapest car hire deal on the market.
+The 'No Excess' car rental company Zest Car Rental offers a cheap way of insuring these additional areas, although the total price may be higher than taking an excess policy through the MoneyMaxim car hire insurance service and finding the cheapest car hire deal on the market.
 We suggest you visit our specialist car hire page where we have tried to make your research as straightforward as possible!

-All car hire excess products available through MoneyMaxim cover the wheels, tyres, glass, underbody and roof as well as providing, if required, excess protection or full Collision Damage Waiver and Supplementary Liability Insurance.
+All car hire excess products available through MoneyMaxim cover the wheels, tyres, underbody and roof, and most cover the glass areas as well.
+They also provide, if required, excess protection or full Collision Damage Waiver and Supplementary Liability Insurance.